DL_POLY 5: Calculation of system properties on the fly for very large systems via massive parallelism: Introduction

 Supported by the EPSRC funding, we have extended the UK flagship MD code, \dlp{}, to calculate system properties on-the-fly culminating in the \dlp{} 5 code available at \cite{dlpoly-code}. \dlp{} is a general-purpose massively parallel MD simulation package that uses a highly efficient set of methods and algorithms, including domain decomposition, linked cells, Daresbury Advanced Fourier Transform, Trotter derived Velocity Verlet integration and RATTLE \cite{dlpoly-ref}.
-Written to support academic and industrial research, \dlp{} has a wide range of applications and can run on a wide range of computers; from single processor workstations to massively parallel high-performance facilities.
+Written to support academic and industrial research, \dlp{} has a wide range of applications and can run on a wide range of computers: from single processor workstations to massively parallel high-performance facilities.
 During development a strong emphasis was placed on efficient utilization of multi-processor power by optimising memory workload and distribution.
 This makes it possible to efficiently simulate large systems of billions of atoms.
 Simulation of systems of this size has been tested, and we are not aware of reasons preventing from running larger systems. \dlp{} 5 is hosted on GitLab \cite{dlpoly-code} has been a free and open source project (GPLv3.0) since 2020.

 In this paper, we document and detail the developments of \dlp{} related to on-the-fly calculation of some key system properties.
-This included general and substantial refactoring across \dlp{}'s modules.
-We discuss the implementation of on-the-fly calculations of different properties including correlation functions, viscosity and thermal conductivity, elastic constants, currents, and rigid body properties.
-We then discuss the calculations of these properties and show the results from simulations of large 100-million systems.
-These results are compared to smaller-size calculations, experiments and previous MD simulations.
-We begin with an overview of \dlp{}'s history up to \dlp{} 4, including a discussion on its scalability.
-Then we detail the re-engineering of the code, laying the groundwork for our on-the-fly developments.
+This included general and substantial refactoring across \dlp{}'s modules to enable the new developments.
+We begin by discussing the theory and implementation of on-the-fly calculations of correlation functions.
+We then show results from simulations of small and large scales - up to 100 million atoms - for calculating different properties including viscosity and thermal conductivity, elastic constants, currents, and rigid body properties.
+These results are compared with experimental results and previous MD simulations.
+After showing the case studies we discuss benchmarks of our work alongside the costs and benefits or using on-the-fly methods in \dlp, and more generally.
+We finish with an overview of \dlp{}'s recent history since our last published work \cite{dlpoly-ref}, the 4th and now 5th major releases.
+Including in particular the refactoring which laid the groundwork for the on-the-fly developments.